 From Msc to LLM

 Students who have a social science degree may be considered for admission to the LLM Governance and Law in Digital Society after following a Pre-LLM or the Spring courses.
 The preliminary deadline for the Spring courses is 15th January 2021, the regular Pre-LLM 1st June 2021.

 From HBO to LLM

 Students who have a Dutch HBO Bachelor LLB, or closely related, or a bachelor’s degree certificate of a programme with an emphasis on Public administration can apply to be admitted to the LLM Governance and Law in Digital Society after following a Pre-LLM.
 The deadline for admission to this Pre-LLM is 1st June 2021.

 - Studying in Leeuwarden

 What students say

 “I was looking for a study that would enable me to help solve social problems and involve my special interest in digitization.
-For that reason the choice for the master program Law and Governance in Digital Society was made quickly.'' - Jorn Travaille
+For that reason the choice for the master programme Governance and Law in Digital Society was made quickly.'' - Jorn Travaille

-“I can strongly recommend the master in Governance and Law in Digital Society.
-The study responds to current events and the field of study is constantly evolving.'" - Nynke Dijkstra
+“I can strongly recommend the master’s programme Governance and Law in Digital Society.
+The study responds to current events and the field of study is constantly evolving." - Nynke Dijkstra

 Get to know the Faculty of Law & Campus Fryslân